 Remove the excess from around your image and apply a piece of transfer tape to the front.

-Then apply the image onto the lantern.
-Use a credit card or plastic scraper to get it to stick well then peel away the transfer tape.
+Then, apply the image to the lantern.
+Use a credit card or plastic scraper to get it to stick well, then peel away the transfer tape.

 That’s it!